wx-csy/librmq/README.md

 ### Naive Solver: rmq_naive

 The naive solver solves the problem in O(1)/O(n) time.
+In preprocessing stage, it simply stores a pointer to the data.
+For each query, it performs a linear scan and find the minimum element.

 ### Sparse Table: rmq_st

 The sparse table solver solves the problem in O(n log n)/O(1) time.
+It implements the sparse table, where answers for intervals of length power of 2 are precomputed.
+There are O(log n) different lengths, and for each length, there are O(n) intervals, so the preprocessing time and memory cost is O(n log n).
+For each query, it uses two intervals of length power of 2 to cover the entire interval.
+Specifically, for query `a[l ... r-1]`, let k=floor(log2(r-l)), then the two intervals used are `a[l ... l+2^k]` and `a[r-1-2^k ... r-1]`Due to the idempotence of minimum operation, the overlapped part will not affect the answer.
+So the complexity is O(1) per query.

 ### Indirection: rmq_ind

 The indirection solver solves the problem in O(n)/O(1) time.
-It uses `rmq_st` as the underlying RMQ data structure.
+In the current implementation, it partitions the entire array into segments of length 8.
+For each segment, extract its minimum element and build a sparse table on them.
+Also, for each segment, preprocess all possible queries entirely wthin this segment.
+There are actually not too much essentially different segments (only 1430 --- the 8th Catalan number).
+Actually all within segment queries are hardcoded.
+Hence, for each query, if it is entirely within a segment, it can be answered directly by lookup table; otherwise, the interval can be partitioned into two within-segment queries and a query over consecutive segments, and the latter one can be done by looking up the sparse table.
+The overall time is still constant.

+In the current implementation, a speculative heuristic is added: first query the minimum consecutive segments that contain the entire query interval; if the minimum element is in the query interval, then return the answer directly.
+This speeds up the query by ~200% in average.

 ### Simple Block Decomposition: rmq_block

 This algorithm is similar to indirection, but it does not precompute a lookup table.
 After O(n) preprocessing time, it answers each query in O(1) time in average.

+It also partitions the array into segments and build a sparse table over the segments, but the segment is much larger than than that in `rmq_ind`.
+The difference is, it does not preprocess a lookup table; it just preprocesses prefix minimum value and suffix minimum value for each block.
+For queries spanning multiple blocks, the partition in `rmq_id` still works; for queries that is entirely in one segment, just run a linear scan; such case is not very often in average.
+Also the speculative heuristic is still used.

-(Thanks Songyang Chen for providing this wonderful idea!)
+Thanks Songyang Chen for providing this wonderful idea!

 ## Evaluation